vibhurai/contracts-template/README.md

 /**
  * give thanks to the owner of the contract
- * and optionally attach tokens
+ * @Params and optionally attach tokens
  */
 function say(message: string, anonymous: bool): bool